“Drama is life with the boring parts cut out” – Alfred Hitchcock

-The department is staffed by specialists in the field of drama, who are themselves experienced performers, writers, applied theatre practitioners, lighting designers and directors.
+The department is staffed by specialists in the field of drama, who are themselves experienced performers, writers, lighting designers and directors.

 Beyond the requirements of the courses offered, students learn the skills required to work within the industry through an outstanding extra-curricular programme.

-Recently, Isleworth & Syon students have taken places to study at the Royal Academy of Dramatic Art (RADA), London Academy of Music and the Dramatic Art (LAMDA), Bristol Old Vic, the Institute of the Arts Barcelona (IAB), York and St. Mary’s University (Twickenham).
+Recently, Isleworth & Syon students have taken places to study at Mountview, the Royal Academy of Dramatic Art (RADA), London Academy of Music and the Dramatic Art (LAMDA), Bristol Old Vic, the Institute of the Arts Barcelona (IAB) and York.
 In addition, students have successfully auditioned for the National Youth Theatre, National Musical Youth Theatre and RADA Youth Company.

 We are very proud that one of our recent alumni, Taheen Modak, has appeared in two seasons of ITV drama ‘The Bay’ (2019-2020) and starred in the Sky series ‘Two Weeks to Live’ in 2020.
 He also made his West End debut at The Old Vic in early 2019, before playing Laertes in ‘Hamlet’ at The Bristol Old Vic in October 2022.